openxpki/openxpki/README.md

 A public demo is available at http://demo.openxpki.org/.

-To run OpenXPKI yourself get a Debian box (**Jessie** for v2, Buster for v3 (planned for fall 2019) ready and download the packages from the [package mirror](http://packages.openxpki.org).
+To run OpenXPKI yourself get a Debian box (Current release is v3 for Buster) ready and download the packages from the [package mirror](http://packages.openxpki.org).
 The packages come with a full-featured sample config and a sample setup script - this gets your PKI up in less than 5 minutes!
 Just follow our [Quickstart Instructions](https://openxpki.readthedocs.io/en/latest/quickstart.html).

+There is also a ready-to-use docker image *whiterabbitsecurity/openxpki3*, see https://github.com/openxpki/openxpki-docker.

 ## Support / Issue Tracker